-Many confined space operations require vertical entry.
-When we build a mechanical advantage system to move a load in this situation, a simple “Block and Tackle” system such as a 2:1 “Ladder Rig” or a 4:1 with double pulleys at the top and bottom can be used.
+Many confined space operations require a vertical entry.
+When we build a mechanical advantage system to move a load in this situation, a simple “Block and Tackle” system such as a 2:1 “Ladder Rig” or a 4:1 with double sheave pulleys at the top and bottom can be used.

 Compound Pulley Systems